JackEdTaylor/LexOPS/README.md

 ### Code

-In addition to the shiny app, LexOPS’ functions allow you to easily generate stimuli in a reproducible way.
+LexOPS’ functions allow you to easily generate stimuli in a reproducible way.

 #### The “Generate Pipeline”